tmornini/http-spec/README.md

 ## TODO

-* allow ⧆optional-name⧆:built-in⧆ syntax to access built-in set of matches, mostly obviously for Dates and other common items
+* allow ⧆optional-name⧆:built-in⧆ syntax to access built-in set of matchers, mostly obviously for Dates and other common items

 * write tests :-(